Aliens vs. Predator (2010 video game): Marine

 As a Marine, the game starts out above the planet, with two Marine squads on separate ships, one of which is identified as the USS Marlow.
-When the Predators' ship comes out of cloak and destroys the Marlow, Major Van Zandt directs the surviving shuttle to land.
+When the Predators' ship de-cloaks and destroys the Marlow, Major Van Zandt directs the surviving shuttle to land.
 The player Marine, dubbed "Rookie", is knocked out during the drop, and regains consciousness in the heart of the chaos itself.
 At Corporal Tequila's direction, Rookie is sent into several parts of the wrecked human colony with the purpose of getting systems back online and locating any surviving Marines, especially Major Van Zandt.
-However, the Major is discovered cocooned; forcing Rookie to shoot him.
+However, the Major is discovered cocooned, forcing Rookie to shoot him.

-Moving further into the newly established hive within the refinery, Rookie encounters an Alien queen and kills her in an explosion with some help from Tequila.
-Traversing the swamp, Rookie is contacted by Tequila on board a dropship coming to pick him up, but the ship comes under fire from a Predator and crashes before the rescue can be made.
+Moving further into the newly established hive within the refinery, Rookie encounters the Alien Queen and kills her in an explosion with some help from Tequila.
+Traversing the jungle, Rookie is contacted by Tequila on board a dropship coming to pick him up, but the ship comes under fire from a Predator and crashes before the rescue can be made.
 The now-stranded Rookie receives assistance from the colony's administrative android, Katya.
 Following Katya's instruction, Rookie is able to locate other survivors throughout the ruins and fights and kills a Predator before finally rescuing Tequila in the Alien hive, but not before she was implanted with a chestburster.
 Tequila asks the Rookie to shoot her, but Katya informs him that she can extract the alien via surgery.
 Weyland finds out about this during the procedure and cuts off the power.
 Rookie is forced to put Tequila into a stasis capsule to prevent the alien from "bursting" and killing her.

 With their dropship and the Marlow destroyed, Katya tells Rookie that Weyland has a datapad that can contact his personal dropship and get them off the planet.
 Rookie goes below the facility to confront Weyland, where he discovers he was also an android, before defeating it and successfully calling "Weyland's" dropship; getting himself, Tequila, and Katya off world.
-They are then seen in cryo-sleep while the pilot uploads the datapad's contents to an older-looking Weyland; who appears delighted to learn that a "live specimen" was secured and the coordinates to the Xenomorph homeworld was discovered.
+They are then seen in cryo-sleep while the pilot uploads the datapad's contents to an older-looking Weyland, who appears delighted to learn that a "live specimen" was secured and the coordinates to the Xenomorph homeworld was discovered.